 Are you a fruit lover or like to try new fruits when you travel?
 I love fruits, and I was more than happy to taste some tropical fruits for the first time during my six days solo trip to Bali.
 I was surprised to see many varieties of Balinese fruits from some local markets to street vendors.
 And the best part is most of them sell chemical-free fruits.
-Many seasonal fruits are too nutritious and delicious; price is also reasonable.
+Many seasonal fruits are too nutritious and delicious; the price is also reasonable.
 Here the listed top 12 must-try fruits in Bali to keep you fit and fresh even on the road.

 Balinese Fruits Stall – On The Way To Tirta Gangga in Karangasem